leocavalcante/newrelic-telemetry-sdk-php/README.md

     });
   });
   ```
-  This extremely simple snippet is enough to throw a segfault.
-- There are other SDKs for other languages, this is an unofficial PHP version.
+- There are [other SDKs for other languages](https://docs.newrelic.com/docs/telemetry-data-platform/get-started/capabilities/telemetry-sdks-send-custom-telemetry-data-new-relic), this is an unofficial PHP version.